Spots are filling up fast! Join now and get up to $1,050 in SAVINGS.* Book your call today.

 Best regards,

-After you’ve left the advisor, take time to reevaluate your finances and determine if any changes need to be made.
-This would be an opportune time to bring in a new financial advisor to analyze your financial plan and make appropriate recommendations.
+After you've left the advisor, take time to reevaluate your finances and determine if any changes need to be made.
+This would be an opportune time to bring in a new financial professional to analyze your financial roadmap and make appropriate recommendations.
 Moreover, your new financial representative can help with the transfer of your accounts.

-Work closely with a dedicated advisor who is held to the highest standards, putting your best interest above all else.
+Work closely with a CFP® professional who is held to the highest standards, putting your best interest above all else.
 In doing so, you will benefit from having a holistic approach to your finances.
-A CFP® will help you build and manage a comprehensive financial plan that is tailored to your unique needs, goals, and timeline.
+A CFP® professional will help you build and manage a comprehensive financial roadmap that is tailored to your unique needs, goals, and timeline.

 This can give you the peace of mind knowing that you're working with someone who has your best interests in mind.
-As an added benefit, you’ll also receive advice on non-financial matters such as insurance, estate planning, and taxes.
+As an added benefit, you'll also receive guidance on non-financial matters such as insurance and tax planning, as well as access to estate planning solutions through our third-party partners.

 FAQs